 It is NASA policy that activities supported by NASA, including scientific discoveries, be released to the public through NASA channels.
-The Space Telescope Science Institute (STScI) news branch supports NASA in disseminating research about the Hubble Space Telescope’s findings, and, in the future, the James Webb Space Telescope’s findings, by preparing and disseminating news releases that frequently reach hundreds of millions of people nationally on behalf of scientists.
+The Space Telescope Science Institute (STScI) news branch supports NASA in disseminating findings from the Hubble Space Telescope and James Webb Space Telescope, by preparing and disseminating news releases that frequently reach hundreds of millions of people nationally on behalf of scientists.
 Through our news channel, researchers enjoy the widest possible distribution to numerous kinds of media and, in turn, the public.
 It is strongly recommended to hold distribution of preprints or results through social media until a press release is made public, as this could preclude the effectiveness of the news process.

 We urge PIs to endeavor in good faith to inform NASA and STScI of any potentially newsworthy result at the earliest practical time and shall consider seriously and also in good faith any comments made by NASA and STScI prior to the press release.
 The STScI news team acts as an advocate for science teams by bringing new results to NASA’s attention.
 The NASA policy prohibits exclusive news stories, which have proven to greatly diminish the potential impact of scientific findings and limit widespread access.
 We provide a submission form for the convenience of scientists with potential press release results.

 Scientific findings capture the public’s attention for a variety of reasons.
 Findings are newsworthy if they: